Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

-We also exclude certain very low probability events.
-For each circle $c \in \lines$ we establish an ordering on $\lines_c \subset \lines$, the set circles that intersect $c$ in two points, based on the position of their intersection with $c$.
-We do this by choosing a reference point on $c$ and a direction (clockwise or counter clockwise) and then ordering the circles of $\lines_c$ by the order of their first point of intersection with $c$ starting at the chosen reference point and going in the chosen direction.
+For each circle $c \in \lines$ we establish an ordering on $\lines$ based on the position of their intersection with $c$.
+We order the circles that do not intersect $c$ arbitrarily at the end of the ordering.
+We order the unit circles that do intersect $c$ by choosing a reference point $p \in c$ and a direction (clockwise or counter clockwise) and then ordering them by the order of their first point of intersection with $c$ starting at $p$ and going in the chosen direction.
 The ordering is ill-defined when multiple circles are concurrent at a point of $c$, but we order concurrent circles arbitrarily.
-For each choice of $c^{\prime} \in \lines$, with $c^{\prime} \neq c$ we consider the order induced by $c$ with reference point equal to a point of intersection of $c$ and $c'$.
-We exclude the event that none of the ${C N \log N \over r}$ consecutive circles following $c^{\prime}$ in this order are selected for $\lines_r$.
-This is a list of $O(N^2)$ events governed by Lemma \ref{consecutivelines}.
+For each pair of distinct unit circles $(c, c^{\prime}) \in \lines^2$ we consider the order induced by $c$ with a reference point $p \in c \cap c'$.

+\begin{defn} We say $\lines' \subset \lines$ \textbf{partitions intersections between unit circles and boundary arcs} if the following two properties hold.
+First for each pair of distinct unit circles $(c, c^{\prime}) \in \lines^2$ at least one of the $CN^{{2 \over 3}}\log N$ unit circles following $c'$ in the order induced by $c$ in the clockwise, resp. anticlockwise direction is in $\lines'$.
+Second at most $10 \log N$ of the $N^{{2 \over 3}}\log N$ unit circles following $c'$ in the order induced by $c$ in the clockwise, resp. anticlockwise direction is in $\lines'$. \end{defn}